-At first glance the answers are two easy “yes” to both.
-Yes, indeed - feeling unreal often emerges in connection with external stressors.
+At first glance, the answer is yes to both.
+Feeling unreal often emerges in connection with external stressors.
 Depersonalization forums avidly discuss such stressors.
-And, yes, of course - feeling unreal frequently emerges as an internal experience without any connection to external factors.
-This is the case of Amiel, the author of the term of ‘depersonalization’, the name he gave to his own feeling of estrangement.
+And yes, feeling unreal also frequently emerges as an internal experience without any connection to external factors.
+This is the case of Amiel, the author of the term depersonalization, which was the name he gave to his own feeling of estrangement.

-However, on second thought these two easy “yes” leave unaddressed critical issues about the causality of depersonalization.
+However, on second thought these two “yeses” leave unaddressed critical issues about the causality of depersonalization.
 What is a cause?
 What is a trigger?
 What is the difference between them?
-This post reflects on these issues.

 There is an urge to find a cause – the exact precise reason – of disease.
 This urge is rarely satisfied.
-Initially infectious diseases seem to demonstrate a successful model of medical causality.
+Initially, infectious diseases seem to demonstrate a successful model of medical causality.
 The discovery of microbes suggests clear cause-effect connections.
 A microbe is a cause and symptoms are results of this microbe’s activity.
 However, this reassuring scheme fails to explain clinical reality.
-For example, why do some people exposed to an individual with the Ebola virus not contract and others do contract the disease?
+For example, why do some people exposed to an individual with the Ebola virus contract the disease while others do not?

-Neurochemical factors embrace a wide spectrum of psychoactive substances, including marijuana, hallucinogens, stimulants, ecstasy and others.
-On being ingested they are immediately involved in brain processes, presumably facilitating processes that lead to feeling unreal.
+Neurochemical factors embrace a wide spectrum of psychoactive substances, including marijuana, hallucinogens, stimulants, ecstasy, and others.
+When ingested they are immediately involved in brain processes and may facilitate processes, in some people, that lead to feeling unreal.
 Psychoactive substances are thought to be one of the common triggers of depersonalization.

-A college freshman experimenting with altered states of consciousness, who after smoking marijuana is seized by a severe paroxysm of unreality and anxiety, can be considered a classical case of the onset of depersonalization.
+A college freshman experimenting with altered states of consciousness, who after smoking marijuana is seized by a severe paroxysm of unreality and anxiety, can be considered a classic case of the onset of depersonalization.
 This case illustrates the density of the cause-effect relationship in depersonalization.
-Let’s consider three following scenari to demonstrate the variety of connections between a substance and feeling unreal: from direct causality to equivocal complexity.
+Let’s consider the three following scenarios to demonstrate the variety of connections between a substance and feeling unreal: from direct causality to equivocal complexity.

 The first scenario is of marijuana (or other substance) as a determining cause of depersonalization.
 Feeling unreal comes as a direct effect of the substance during the periods of intoxication or withdrawal and does not persist after the recovery from using the substance.
-Depersonalization is not a sovereign disorder, but a merely part of brain’s response to the substance.
-The first scenario does not meet criteria of Depersonalization Derealization Disorder (DDD), but fits the category of Substance Related Disorders.
+Depersonalization is not a sovereign disorder but a mere part of the brain’s response to the substance.
+The first scenario does not meet the criteria of Depersonalization Derealization Disorder (DDD), but it fits the category of Substance-Related Disorders.

 The second scenario is of marijuana as a precipitating factor that triggers the development of Depersonalization Derealization Disorder (DDD) persisting for years.
 The important characteristic is that symptoms of estrangement and unreality develop further on their own long after the initial impact of the psychoactive substance.
 Often patients purposely avoid the precipitating substance but this does not help to alleviate the phenomena of depersonalization originally triggered by this very substance.

-And finally, the third scenario is of marijuana as not a determining cause nor a trigger of depersonalization, but as a sign of this freshman’s disordered well-being.
+Finally, the third scenario is of marijuana not as a determining cause or a trigger of depersonalization but as a sign of this freshman’s disordered well-being.
 This is rooted in a classic post hoc – propter hoc confusion.
-Our deterministically set mind tends to follow “after this therefore because of this” logic.
-The observation that depersonalization emerges after smoking marijuana “naturally” transforms into belief that depersonalization appears because of smoking marijuana.
-However, this “obvious” logic is not always confirmed by clinical reality.
-In a number of cases using substances is not a trigger but rather a response to primary subtle depersonalization.
+Our deterministically set mind tends to follow after this therefore because of this logic.
+The observation that depersonalization emerges after smoking marijuana “naturally” transforms into a belief that depersonalization appears because of smoking marijuana.
+However, this logic is not always confirmed by clinical reality.
+In a number of cases, using substances is not a trigger but rather a response to primary subtle depersonalization.

-The physical/physiological stressors and psychosocial stressors as precipitating factors of depersonalization are discussing in the next post.
+The physical, physiological, and psychosocial stressors as precipitating factors of depersonalization will be discussed in a future post.